luiarthur/GLM_AMS274/hw/hw1/tex/hw1.md

 \end{split}
 $$
 which has the form of the exponential family.
 Therefore, the beta distribution is in the exponential family.
-But it does not have the form of the EDF, so it does not belong in the EDF.
+But it does not have the form of the EDF since $y$ does not appear in the exponent, so it does not belong in the EDF.

 ## 1g